 Skills Competency Requirement for LLM Students

-Beginning in August 2018, candidates for admission to the New York bar must show competency to provide legal services in the state of New York in order to meet the Skills Competency and Professional Values Bar Admission Requirement under rule 520.18.
-Please note that this requirement is a requirement for admission (finalizing bar membership) and is not a prerequisite for eligibility to take the New York bar exam.
+Candidates for admission to the New York bar must show competency to provide legal services in the state of New York in order to meet the Skills Competency and Professional Values Bar Admission Requirement under rule 520.18.
+Please note that this is not a requirement for eligibility to take the New York bar exam, but it must be demonstrated for admission (finalizing bar membership) after passing the exam.